That is the message representatives from nine chambers of commerce and 15 cities in three counties are encouraging others to help send.

 Pine City (pop.
-3,127) has one of the most evident business districts along Old Highway 61.
-A plethora of events year-round make it a happening place on the Old Highway.
-Pine City has a number of legendary locals who hail from there.
-The North West Company Fur Post is just on the outskirts of town, and a rural school museum and 12 city parks give ample places to stretch and find something interesting to do in town.
+3,127) has one of the most active business districts along Old Highway 61 with the majority of the restaurants, shopping and services located here or within a block or two in each direction.
+Year-round community events and three active arts organizations make it an exciting destination for residents and visitors to the community.
+The Snake River Fur Post is just on the outskirts of town, and a rural school museum and 12 city parks give ample places to stretch and find something interesting to do in town.
 The Snake River meanders through downtown and a World Record-setting disc golf course is on its northern banks.
-Be sure to see François the famous roadside voyageur statue, a popular roadside stop along the Old Highway 61 corridor.
+Be sure to see François, the famous roadside voyageur statue, a popular roadside stop along the Old Highway 61 corridor.

 Rock Creek (pop.
 1,628) is mostly rural, and one of the largest cities in Minnesota, land-wise, spanning nearly 43 square miles.
 Historic downtown Rock Creek, just off Old Highway 61, has little traces left, other than a mechanic shop and the post office.